adiluzz/react-data-table/README.md

 ```

-There are more examples in the tests/ directory.
+There are more examples in the src/examples directory.

 ## Props

 This table currently has 2 props:

-1. Data - your data.
+1. <code>data</code> - your data.
-2. Fields - your fields.
+2. <code>fields</code> - your fields.
 This where most of the configuration is made.

-### Fields parameter
+### Fields parameters

 - <code>key</code> - (string) A unique key for this column.
 - <code>headerText</code> - (string) The text shown in the table header.